15th Finchley

 The Group’s annual dinner and dance was, as usual, held at the Salisbury Hotel, Barnet and it was probably the first big event that Charlie had missed.
 Nevertheless, he still managed to send his good wishes from Jamaica.

 Charlie was again in the news a bit later when it was learnt that he and ‘Pop’ Barclay, GSM of the 10th Finchley, had both been awarded the Silver Acorn.
-They had each provided more than 30 years’ service and were the first two Scouters in Finchley to receive the award.
+They had both provided more than 30 years’ service and were the first two Scouters in Finchley to receive the award.

 A second Old Scouts & Rovers camp was held during June.
 There were 32 campers, whose ages ranged from 19 to 45, that spent the weekend at Kitwell’s Farm, Shenley.